 Why should I enroll at KDT?

 KDT was founded by Rita Mustaphi, one of Kathak’s leading performers and choreographers.
 Since founding KDT over three decades ago, she has consistently been at the forefront of Kathak’s cultural preservation, as well as its development as an art form.
-She is a disciple of the late Kathak maestro Pandit Birju Maharaj, who frequently led KDT master classes and workshops over the years.
+She is a disciple of the late Kathak maestro Pandit Birju Maharaj, who frequently led KDT master classes and workshops over the years before his passing.
 Under Rita’s guidance as Master Teacher, our school offers world-class Kathak education for dancers of all ages and abilities, with levels ranging from introductory to advanced.
 Our school gives students a rare opportunity to learn not just from accomplished dancers, but from masters of the craft.

 During the height of the coronavirus pandemic, we offered exclusively online classes.
 However, we intend to maintain an in-person/virtual hybrid system going forward.
 This means that students worldwide now have access to our educational programs, increasing our accessibility and impact.

 Our talented and supportive teaching staff is comprised solely of members of our professional dance company.
 Our teachers have decades of dance experience, have performed at the prestigious Khajuraho Classical Dance Festival and others, shared the stage with Pandit Birju Maharaj and Vidushi Saswati Sen, and even began as KDT students themselves.
 Read more about them here.

 Where are you located?

 We offer classes for dancers of all ages at our St. Louis Park studio.
 We also offer virtual learning opportunities for every class, a practice that began when the coronavirus pandemic shut down all in-person activities.

 What benefits will I get from Kathak that I won’t from other forms of dance?